 - US Direct Loan funding not earned: $3,125 to be returned ($5,000 - $1,875)

-- The student notifies the school of their withdrawal or course reduction by submitting the Withdrawal Notification Form to the Registrar’s Office.
+- The student notifies the school of their withdrawal or course reduction by submitting to the Office of the Registrar a Withdrawal Notification Form which can be found on their Forms webpage.

-- A copy of the Withdrawal Notification Form, complete with a signature from the Registrar’s Office and indicating the last date of attendance, is received by the Student Financial Resources Office.
+- A copy of the Withdrawal Notification Form, complete with a signature from the Office of the Registrar and indicating the last date of attendance, is received by the Student Financial Resources Office.
 The latest date of attendance in the classes in which the student was enrolled will be used as the withdrawal date.

 - The Student Financial Resources Office determines the amount of Title IV aid originally awarded and whether it is “disbursed” or “could have been disbursed.”
 This calculation will be conducted within 30 days of withdrawal.